 Tax for those living outside Sweden

 If you have several pension payers in Sweden, they are taxed independently with individual tax decisions.
-You yourself are responsible for ensuring that enough tax is deducted on your total income.
+You are responsible for ensuring that enough tax is deducted on your total income.

 Avoid paying double tax

 Sweden has agreements with many countries that regulate where to pay taxes for your Swedish pension.
 This means that you should not have to pay tax on your Swedish pension both in Sweden and in the country where you live.
-If you have questions about tax deductions on pension when residing outside Sweden, you can contact the Swedish Tax Agency.
+If you have questions about tax deductions on pension when residing outside Sweden, please contact the Swedish Tax Agency.

 If you live outside Sweden and receive payments from the Swedish Pensions Agency or the Swedish Social Insurance Agency you need to submit a life certificate every year.
 The reason for this is that we need to get the right information about you so that we can ensure that you receive the compensation you are entitled to.
+Life certificate

 Payment of your pension to another country